scollinspt/website/content/project/stats4PT/index.md

 ---
 title: Stats4PT
 subtitle: 'Causal models from research for practice'
 summary: Stats4PT developes causal models from research for practice.
 Its dual goal is to develop and disseminate methods and models.
-Methods of statistical anc causal inference that provide appropriate consideration to build models; and causal models for practice.
+Methods of statistical and causal inference that provide appropriate consideration to build models; and causal models for practice.
 tags:
 - causal models
 - Statistical Inference